navinpokala/BargmannWormTracker/README.txt

 For lawn leaving:
-	For experimental details, see Bendesky et al 2011
-	See the included movie hw_1.avi for an example.
-The drawn circle was made using a standard 6mm diameter holepunch hole as a stensil.
-	Movies should be saved as xvid mpeg-4 avi files leaving_events_per_min_on_lawn = lawn_leaving_analysis(Moviename, framerate, timerbox_flag);
+	For experimental details, see Bendesky et al 2011 Movies should be saved as xvid mpeg-4 avi files leaving_events_per_min_on_lawn = lawn_leaving_analysis(Moviename, framerate, timerbox_flag);
 	Returns the mean lawn leaving events per worm minute on the lawn in leaving_events_per_min_on_lawn